DeltaAlchemist/Amazing-Numbers/README.md

 # Amazing-Numbers
 Project made for Jetbrains Academy 30-day Challenge (jun-2021) created in Java.

+This program calculates numbers based on the user input.

 In this project, there are some pretty 'strange' numbers, some of them are:

 - **Buzz Numbers**: